HomeTech Point10 Steps to Create...

 6. Designing

-The design phase develops a project plan for the new ERP system based on precise requirements and understanding present workflows.
+The design phase develops a project plan for the new ERP system based on precise requirements and understanding of present workflows.
 This includes the development of new, more efficient workflows and other business processes that utilize the system.
-It is critical to include users during the design phase, as they possess the most detailed knowledge of current business processes.
-By involving them in the design process, you can assure that they will embrace the new system and make the most of it.
+It is critical to include users during the design phase, as they possess the most detailed knowledge of current business processes, and involving a design agency for SaaS ensures a smoother transition and enhances the overall design and user experience

 Gap analysis can discover process complexities and unique idiosyncrasies that may require ERP software customization or adjustments to workflow or processes to bring them more closely into line with the ERP system.
 The team can communicate the shortcomings to its implementation partner or supplier and solicit their assistance in identifying potential solutions.